Ayankoley306/C/PROJECT/Matrix Calculator/README.md

 2. Navigate to the desired folder:

     ```bash
-    cd '.\PROJECT\Dynamic contact book\'   # For open the project folder
+    cd '.\PROJECT\Matrix Calculator\'    # For open the projrct file
 3. Compile The Program:

     ```bash
-    gcc filename.c -o phonebook
+    gcc matrix.c -o matrix
 4. Run The Program:

     ```bash
-    ./phonebook      # Mac / linux
+    ./matrix         # Mac / linux
-    ./phonebook.exe     # For Windows, you can also use: output.exe
+    ./matrix.exe     # For Windows, you can also use: output.exe
 5. Follow the menu:

- - Enter new numbers

- - See data
+ - Add two matrices (1)

+ - Subtract matrices (2)

+ - Multiply matrices (3)

+ - Transpose matrix (4)

+ - Determinant (2*2, 3*3 only) (5)

- - Quit program
+ - Exit (6)

  ---

 ## ⚙️ Usage Notes

+ - Follow the instructions

- - When entering the phone number, make sure it is 10 digits.
+ - When entering the row and coloums number make sure check again.

- - Email must include @.

- - Search is case-sensitive and matches substrings in the text file.
+ - Every operation will show answers.

  ---